They say it takes a village to raise a child. We say it takes a team to teach one.

 Natasha Walji, BSc, M.Sc

 Natasha has experience providing ABA services to clients ranging from ages 2 to 25 in home, school, and community settings.
 Natasha is dedicated to providing client-specific, evidenced-based programming that can be implemented by professionals and caregivers.
-Natasha’s advocacy for client and family needs makes her an asset to the Best Behaviour team.
+Natasha’s advocacy for client and family needs make her an asset to any team.
+Her attention to detail allows her to closely monitor client progress and ensure maximum gains are being made.
 She graduated with a Master of Science degree from the University of Guelph, and is currently completing the necessary courses to pursue national certification.

 Olivia Gabrielli, BA, M.A